ed-hawkins/ReBASE/index.md

-# ReBASE project

-Imagine a severe weather event occurs, causing devastating impacts to a particular region.
-ReBASE will provide answers to key questions about how the consequences of such extreme weather events have already changed and how those consequences may change further in future.
+## Reanalysis-Based Attribution and Storylines for Extremes
+### (ReBASE)

-ReBASE is a new methodology which will allow anyone to answer questions about the severity of extreme weather events in their own chosen region, anywhere in the globe.
-For example, how have the consequences of a particular weather situation been made worse by climate change?
-If the same weather situation had occurred in the climate that we had 100 years ago, would it have been less damaging?
-What about if the weather situation happens again in the future?
+ReBASE is a new reanalysis-based approach which will allow anyone to answer questions about the changing severity of observed extreme weather events in their own chosen region.

+We are producing reconstructions and counterfactuals for all extreme events globally in particular time periods.
+Importantly, the counterfactuals will be of the 'same' weather events occurring in a different climate.

+For historical events, warmer counterfactuals will answer questions like "if that event reoccurred now or in the future, how extreme would it be?".
+For modern events, cooler counterfactuals will enable answers to questions like "how much more damaging was that event than if it had occurred without climate change".
+Future counterfactuals will explore how all these events would be different in a warmer future.

 ### Time periods being considered